Admissions

 Campus Visits

 Planning a visit to our campus?
-Complete the Campus Visit Interest Form so we can provide guidance to help you make the most of your time with us, whether sitting in on a class, meeting with the Director of Admissions for a one-on-one chat and J-School Tour, or booking a larger campus tour through UC Berkeley.
+Please be sure to complete the Campus Visit Interest Form as early as possible before your trip.
+We are here to help you make the most of your time with us, whether sitting in on a class or two, meeting with the Director of Admissions for a one-on-one chat and J-School Tour, or booking a larger campus tour through UC Berkeley.
 We look forward to welcoming you here!

 Sit in on a class